1.3 Sample Based Instrumental

 1 | Choose A Main Sample

 Listen to music that you like and pay attention to the instrumental.
-Find a long and short songstarter sample that do not contain drum or bass sounds.
-Make sure work together by layering them.
+Find a long and short songstarter sample that do not contain drums or bass.

 2 | Add Drum Kit

 Find a kit that has a kick and snare sound that you like.
-Write a halftime pattern by making sure the snare is only on beat 3.
+Create a scratch halftime drum pattern with the snare on beat three..

 3 | Halftime Kick/Snare